How Much Should You Borrow?

 - books and supplies

 Education funds will not cover all your expenses, i.e., expenses for other members of your household, car loans, credit card payments, etc. If you are still short of funds, explore guidelines for a budget increase or adjustment to your cost of attendance.
-You may qualify for an increase for authorized expense, i.e., loan fees, dependent child care expenses while enrolled, etc.
+You may qualify for an increase for authorized expense, i.e., computer purchase, dependent child care expenses while enrolled, etc.